 Larry holds Ph.D. and M.S. degrees in electrical engineering from Stanford University, and a B.S. in electrical engineering from the University of Notre Dame.

-Clint helped found SugarCRM in 2004 with the goal of enabling companies around the world turn their customers into loyal fans.
-Today, he leads marketing and corporate development strategy for the company.
+Clint helped found SugarCRM in 2004 with the goal of enabling companies around the world to turn their customers into loyal fans.
+Today, he leads strategy and acquisitions for the company.
 Clint was one of the original architects and developers of the Sugar application and has focused on building out the product, company, partners and community in a variety of executive roles.

 Prior to co-founding SugarCRM, Clint held senior roles in the development, professional services and product management organizations at Epiphany, Octane Software and Hewlett Packard.
 He has 20 years of experience in the enterprise software industry and over 15 years designing and building award-winning CRM software solutions.
 Clint holds a BS in computer science from Cal Poly, San Luis Obispo and is the co-author of multiple CRM software patents.
 Clint enjoys traveling and speaking at conferences on a variety of customer experience and entrepreneurship topics, and has visited SugarCRM customers and partners in over 25 countries.

 Rich Green leads SugarCRM's engineering and product management teams and is responsible for the product vision and global strategy of the award-winning Sugar platform.